-I embarked on a new reading challenge this year called 20 Books for Christmas.
-Here are my thoughts on some of the ones that I’ve enjoyed so far that you might like to read too.
-I’ve chosen 7 fabulously festive women’s fiction books for your Christmas reading.
+Each year I host a autumn/winter reading challenge called 20 Books for Christmas.
+Here are my thoughts on some of the ones that I’ve enjoyed over the years that you might like to read too.
+I’ve chosen some fabulously festive women’s fiction books for your Christmas reading.

 In this post you will find book reviews for: